usnationalarchives/digital-preservation/Digital_Preservation_Risk_Matrix/readme.md

 ### Prioritization

-These questions do not count towards the Risk/Sustainability Factor.
+These questions do not count towards the NARA Risk Level.
 They are used to calculate the NARA Total, factoring in both risk and prioritization.

 **Prevalence: Format Adoption Level**